oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 The figure below shows four devices, each with two fabric ports.
 Each port has a link that connects it to a port on another device.
 In this example, the devices are connected in a ring.
-Device A and D can access each other’s memory through either device B or device C depending on how the fabric routing rules are configured.
-If the connection between device B and D goes down, the routing rules can be modified such that device B and D can still access each other’s memory by going through two hops in the fabric (device A and C).
+Device A and D can access each other's memory through either device B or device C depending on how the fabric routing rules are configured.
+If the connection between device B and D goes down, the routing rules can be modified such that device B and D can still access each other's memory by going through two hops in the fabric (device A and C).

 .. image:: ../../../images/tools_sysman_fabric.png

 The API permits enumerating all the ports available on a device.
 Each port has a universal unique identifier (UUID).
-If the port is connected to another port, the API will provide the remote port’s UUID.
+If the port is connected to another port, the API will provide the remote port's UUID.
 By enumerating all ports on all devices that are connected to the fabric, an application can build a topology map of connectivity.